Arthur Falcone: Other developments

 Encore Capital Development secured a $75 million loan from Pacific Western Bank and Square Mile Capital in 2017 to build The Rise Flagler Village in Fort Lauderdale near the Brightline/Virgin Capital rail station.
 The 30-story building was proposed with 348 units.
 The developer broke ground in March 2018 on the project, which will be part of Encore's multifamily brand called "The Rise".
 Occupancy is expected in 2020.

 Encore and Twin Creek partnered on mixed-use development, Beachwalk, near Jacksonville, Florida.
 The project's 14-acre lagoon, the largest in the country, was completed in February 2018.
 Plans for the mixed-use project on 1,200 acres include 2,800 single-family homes, 348 apartments, offices and a retail center.

 Awards

-In 2006, Falcone was inducted into the H. Wayne Huizenga School of Business Entrepreneurship Hall of Fame at Nova Southeastern University.
-In 2007, he was inducted into the Junior Achievement Hall of Fame.
-Falcone has been named a South Florida Power Leader by the South Florida Business Journal more than five times.
+In 1994, Falcone received the American Heritage Award from the Anti-Defamation League.
+In 2006, he was inducted into the H. Wayne Huizenga School of Business Entrepreneurship Hall of Fame at Nova Southeastern University.
+In 2007, Falcone was inducted into the Junior Achievement Hall of Fame.
+He has been named a South Florida Power Leader by the South Florida Business Journal more than five times.

+In 2014, he received the Developer of the Year award from the Miami chapter of the American Institute of Architects for his work as managing principal of Miami Worldcenter Associates.
 In 2019, he was named to the inaugural Florida 500 list published by Florida Trend magazine.
 The same year, he made the 2019 Haute List of the biggest names in Miami, according to the magazine.
-[E] Falcone received the 2020 Horatio Alger Award from the Horatio Alger Association of Distinguished Americans and was inducted into the association in April of that year.
+Falcone received the 2020 Horatio Alger Award from the Horatio Alger Association of Distinguished Americans and was inducted into the association in April of that year.

+In 2022, Falcone was among the recipients of the Ultimate CEO Award from the South Florida Business Journal.
+Two years later, Falcone and his wife Marcy were inducted into the Hall of Fame of the Broward County chapter of the Boys & Girls Clubs of America at a January program.
+In 2025, Falcone and Marcy also received the Huizenga Lifetime Legacy Award at Junior Achievement of South Florida's 2025 Business Hall of Fame ceremony.